MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 |Report GUID|A GUID generated for each report to help filter out repeated errors.|
 |Session ID|The Session ID when the report was created to help correlate it with any errors logged by the Readiness Toolkit.|
 |Excel version|The version of Excel used to view the readiness reports.|

+<a name="BKMK_FAQ"> </a>
+## Frequently asked questions (FAQ)
+This FAQ addresses the most common questions about the Readiness Toolkit.
+If your question isn't answered, please contact us at [ReadyForOffice@microsoft.com](mailto:ReadyForOffice@microsoft.com).

+### "All add-ins are showing us as Readiness status: "Unknown""
+There are usually two main reasons that result in receiving an unknown status for all add-ins.

+- You selected the basic report option when generating the report
+  - Ensure you select the Advanced report option when generating the report.

+- The Microsoft service URLs are not accessible from within your environment
+  - Make sure the URLs as detailed in our documentation have been whitelisted and are accessible from within your environment.

+For more information, see [choosing between a basic and an advanced report](https://docs.microsoft.com/en-us/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro?redirectSourcePath=%252fen-us%252farticle%252fUse-the-Readiness-Toolkit-to-assess-application-compatibility-for-Office-365-ProPlus-9b0b48f2-1937-4b10-8274-1ccdb2f5d019#choosing-between-a-basic-and-an-advanced-report)